Buena Vista Audubon Wetlands Reserve

 Buena Vista Lagoon Enhancement Project

-On May 22, 2020, the San Diego Association of Governments released the draft EIR for the Buena Vista Lagoon Restoration Project in July, 2015.
-The document analyzes the potential environmental impacts of various alternative plans for the restoration of the lagoon.
+On May 22, 2020, the San Diego Association of Governments (SANDAG) released the Final EIR for the Buena Vista Lagoon Enhancement Project in October, 2017.
+SANDAG staff recommended the saltwater alternative; this is good news!
 BVAS has long advocated the removal of the weir at the mouth of the lagoon and the restoration to a saltwater estuary and marsh.